LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     require './constants.rb'
     ```

-1. To add helper methods, for printing and encoding data add this code to the bottom of `./authentication.rb`:
+1. To include helper methods, for printing and encoding data, add this code to the bottom of `./authentication.rb`:

     ```ruby
     # helper methods